 Shortly after filing the § 2255 Motion, Artica-Romero filed the Motion for Bail.
-Because of its relevance to the Court's decision on the merits, the Court recounts the arguments below.
 Citing the standard set forth in Gomez v.
 United States, 899 F.2d 1124, 1125 (11th Cir.
-1990), Artica-Romero contended that the Court should grant the Motion for Bail because, among other things, she was likely to succeed on the merits of the § 2255 Motion.
-She further argued that her case presented extraordinary circumstances that warranted bail because she would likely serve out her entire 18-month prison term before the Court ruled on her § 2255 Motion; because she is the sole caretaker of four minor daughters, one of whom suffers from a chronic medical condition called idiopathic thrombocytopenic purpura (ITP); and because on August 16, 2018, she had a doctor's appointment to receive test results to determine if she had cervical cancer.
+1990), Artica-Romero contends that the Motion for Bail should be granted because she is likely to succeed on the merits of the § 2255 Motion, which she argues presents substantial constitutional questions.
+She further argues that her case presents extraordinary circumstances that warrant bail, because she will likely serve out her entire 18-month prison term before the Court rules on her § 2255 Motion, she is the sole caretaker of four minor daughters, one of whom suffers from idiopathic thrombocytopenic purpura (ITP), a chronic medical condition, and on August 16, 2018, she has a doctor's appointment to receive test results to determine if she has cervical cancer.